slicer69/JailManager/README.md

      pkg install jailmanager

-Altenratively, you can install Jail Manager from this repository using the folling three commands.
+Alternatively, you can install Jail Manager from this repository using the folling three commands.
 This will install the Bash shell, fetch the Jail Manager script, and install it on your system:

      pkg install bash